 - The next vertical line to the right has an Elevation of -6", and the two vertical elevation lines on the right side of the terrain have an Elevation of -14".

 - You can also create flat areas with a single elevation using the Elevation Region tool.
 In the above image, a rectangular Elevation Region with an Elevation of 6" is shown with an angled fill.

 - When your elevation data is in place, select Terrain> Build Terrain from the menu.
 The program automatically generates contour lines between the Elevation Lines that you drew.

 To see the results of your elevation data, view your terrain in a Full Overview

 To create a walk-out basement

 - Select Terrain> Terrain Specification from the menu to open the Terrain Specification dialog.
-On the General tab, uncheck Flatten Pad and Auto Calculate Elevation and click OK.
+On the General panel, uncheck Flatten Pad and click OK.

 - Build the first floor of your plan at the location of the slope in your terrain.
 You may need to adjust either the floor height or some of the elevation data up or down a bit to get the first floor to rest just right on the terrain.